 |Rancher release||Install methods||Recommended CSI driver|

 |2.6||New Cluster Manager||latest|

 Learn more about Helm Charts and Apps in the Rancher documentation

 HPE CSI Driver for Kubernetes¶

 The HPE CSI Driver is part of the official Partner repository in Rancher.
 The CSI driver is deployed on managed Kubernetes clusters like any ordinary "App" in Rancher.

 In Rancher 2.5 an "Apps & Marketplace" component was introduced in the new "Cluster Explorer" interface.
 This is the new interface moving forward.
 Upcoming releases of the HPE CSI Driver for Kubernetes will only support installation via "Apps & Marketplace".

-Navigate to "Apps" and select "Charts", search for "HPE CSI".
+Navigate to "Apps" and select "Charts", search for "HPE".

 Rancher Cluster Explorer

 In Rancher 2.5, the "Apps & Marketplace" in the "Cluster Explorer" may be used to install the HPE CSI Driver.
 This is recommended for new installs.